 Visit the CFP website here -> http://www.fpsc.ca/

-CFP requirements are laid out by the CFP Board of Standards.
-To get the CFP mark, one must hold a bachelor’s degree, have three years of financial planning experience and complete a prescribed course of study.
+The CFP Board of Standards sets the CFP requirements.
+To get the CFP mark, one must hold a bachelor’s degree, have at least three years of experience in financial planning and complete the prescribed course.
 In some cases, one might be exempt for taking the course.
 CFP involves only one exam and can be completed in one year if cleared on the first attempt.

 The courses include the following:

-CFP usually work directly with individual clients.
+CFP’s work with clients, especially individuals investors.
 Success depends on how good and loyal the client list is.
-Due to this, there is no regular salary for a CFP.
+Due to this, there is no set salary for a CFP.
 It depends on the relationships formed by the planner.